chiffa/BioFlow/dev_log.rst

  - TODO: [DOC] put an explanation of overall workflow of the library

- - TODO: check that all the functions and modules are properly documented
+ - DONE: [DOC] check that all the functions and modules are properly documented

- - TODO: [SANITY] move the additional from the "annotation_network" to somewhere saner => Separate application importing BioFlow as a library
+ - DONE: [SANITY] move the additional from the "annotation_network" to somewhere saner => Separate application importing BioFlow as a library

- - TODO: [SANITY]: put all the imports  under the umbrella making clear where they come from

  - TODO: [DOC] document where the user-mapped folders live from Docker